uniqush/uniqush-push/docs/upgrading.md

 down while the project was dormant, adds a third, and changes how a delivery point finds its provider.
-[NEWS.md](../NEWS.md) lists every change in one line each; this document is the longer version for operators, and points at the documents that go deeper still.
+[NEWS.md](../NEWS.md) lists every change in one line each; this document is the longer version for operators, and points at the documents that go deeper still. [api.md](api.md) is the reference for the API as it is now.

 ## Before you start